Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 ### Problems with multi-user databases

-If user A wants to chnage user X address, this is fine.
+If user A wants to change user X address, this is fine.
 If two minutes later, user B changes user X's balance and saves the record, this is fine.
 However when user A saves the new record with just the updated address, user B's changes are lost.
 To prevent this, we can use:

 #### Record locking
 To uphold ACID, if two users are editing a database and want to edit each other's attributes, they may lock each other's records and result in deadlock.
 The DBMS will recognise this and try and use one of the below things to fix it: